vpenso/mesos-example/INSTALL.md

 ### SaltStack

-_If required setup salt all all nodes._
+_If required setup Salt on all nodes._

 Include the [SaltStack package repository][spr] to the **CentOS** virtual machine image: